SoftwareHeritage/swh-docs/docs/devel/index.rst

 Contributing
 ------------

-* :ref:`patch-submission` → learn how to submit your patches to the Software Heritage codebase
+* :ref:`gitlab-code-submission` → learn how to submit your code to the Software Heritage codebase
 * :ref:`code-review` → rules and guidelines to review code in Software Heritage